mui/mui-x/docs/data/date-pickers/getting-started/getting-started.md

 ### Why do you need a date library?

 Like most picker components available, the MUI Date and Time Pickers require a third-party library to format, parse, and mutate dates.
-It will be used to format, parse, and mutate the date inside all pickers.

 MUI Date and Time Pickers lets you choose which library **you** want to use for the date manipulation.
 This lets you pick the library you already use in your application, without adding an extra one in your bundle.